gxli/Constrained-Diffusion-Decomposition/index.md

-An <a href="https://github.com/gxli/Constrained-Diffusion-Decomposition/blob/main/example.ipynb"> example </a> is avaliable here.
+An <a href="https://github.com/gxli/Constrained-Diffusion-Decomposition/blob/main/example.ipynb"> example </a> is avaliable.

 ### Input: